MRtrix3/mrtrix3/docs/tutorials/hcp_connectome.rst

 Structural connectome for Human Connectome Project (HCP)
 ========================================================

-This document duplicates the information provided during the MRtrix demonstration at ISMRM 2015 in Toronto.
+This document duplicates the information provided during the *MRtrix3* demonstration at ISMRM 2015 in Toronto.
 We will generate a structural connectome for quintessential Human Connectome Project subject 100307.
 Some of these instructions will be specific to HCP data, others will be